 12 months from AUD$612 (was AUD$640)

 - Spend a week exploring and having fun in Auckland

 - Meet like-minded people and party with new friends in the city

-- Earn an average of NZ$15 per hour to fund your travels around New Zealand and beyond
+- Earn an average of NZ$18 per hour

-- Benefit from ongoing support and advice from our New Zealand team
+- Benefit from ongoing support and advice from our NZ team

-- Experience living and working abroad in one of the most beautiful countries in the world
+- Experience working abroad in one of the most beautiful countries in the world

 Interested and want to find out more?
 Download more trip information and detailed itinerary HERE!

 From Auckland airport, you’ll hop on a SkyBus to get to your hostel in the city centre.
 Familiarise yourself with your surroundings by lounging in the spa area on the rooftop, enjoying a beer and taking in the sights from the sun terrace, getting to know your fellow travellers and roommates, or take a wander through the cosmopolitan city streets.